Wednesday, October 21 (optional information literacy consultations with Sharon and an evening workshop dinner)

 9:00 am - 4:00 pm: Workshop

 We are pleased to offer workshop registrants the opportunity to meet with the workshop presenter for a 50-minute consultation regarding any aspect of student engagement in information literacy.
 These consultations will take place between 1:00 and 5:00 pm on Wednesday, October 21.
 If demand warrants it, we will have consultations from 9:00 to 12 noon as well.
-The deadline for consultation requests is October 18.
-We cannot offer choice regarding what time your consultations will be, but we can guarantee that you will be informed of these details by Friday, November 1.
+The deadline for consultation requests is September 11.
+We cannot offer choice regarding what time your consultations will be, but we can guarantee that you will be informed of these details by Friday, September 18.
 There is a fee of $75 per registrant for a consultation, and we can accommodate multiple registrants from the same institution who wish to take part in the same consultation.
 Each interested person will register individually for the consultation session, noting additional intended persons with whom you wish to share a consultation.
 The consultation option will be available to the first 4 requests.

-The deadline for transportation requests is Monday, Oct.
-28. We cannot guarantee that we will be able to meet transportation requests made after this date.
-If you will need transportation, please select from the options below and contact us with any questions before registering or booking your flight.
+The deadline for transportation requests is Friday, September 11.
+We cannot guarantee that we will be able to meet transportation requests made after this date.
+If you will need transportation, please select from the options below and contact us with any questions before registering or booking your flight

-If you are staying at the Super 8 or Ramada, there will be free transportation to and from the Workshop.
+If you are staying at the Ramada or Canalta there will be free transportation to and from the Workshop.
 Please specify on your registration form if you would like this service.

-Group rates are available at the Ramada Camrose ($137.74/night) and at the Super 8 Camrose ($119.00/night).
-To book using the discounted rate, phone the relevant hotel and cite "Augustana Library."
-Both of these hotels provide convenient access both to Augustana and to the Norsemen Inn.
+Group rates are available at the the Ramada Camrose ($134.99/night) and at Canalta Camrose (formerly the Super 8) ($128.29/night).
+To book using the discounted rate, phone the hotel and cite "Augustana Library."
+The hotel provides convenient access both to Augustana and to the Norsemen Inn.

-For those who are registering, or considering registering, for the November 13 dinner at the Norsemen Inn, here are your menu options: * Includes meal selection, taxes and gratuity but does not include any alcohol-based beverages (those will be paid by each individual at the restaurant).
+For those who are registering, or considering registering, for the October 21 dinner at the Stockmen's Chophouse, here are your menu options: * Includes meal selection, taxes and gratuity but does not include any alcohol-based beverages (those will be paid by each individual at the restaurant).